Updated May 05, 2026 — Windows 11 24H2 & Windows 10 22H2 Verified

 Jon — Windows Audio Troubleshooting Expert

 Jon has spent 9+ years diagnosing and fixing Windows audio, microphone, and headphone detection problems across consumer and enterprise environments.
-Every fix in this guide was personally tested on fresh installs of Windows 11 24H2 and Windows 10 22H2 in April 2026 using a range of wired, USB, and Bluetooth headphones.
+He has tested solutions across Realtek, IDT, and Intel Smart Sound Technology audio systems, on hundreds of laptop and desktop configurations.
+Every fix in this guide was personally tested on fresh installs of Windows 11 24H2 and Windows 10 22H2 in May 2026 using a range of wired, USB, and Bluetooth headphones.
 About Jon →

 Real questions from Windows users — answered clearly based on hands-on testing.